 Dichorionic twin placentas are frequently referred to the pathology laboratory for examination.
-If the pregnancy and delivery have been uncomplicated, it may be appropriate to undertake macroscopic examination only, to confirm chorionicity.
+If the pregnancy and delivery has been uncomplicated, it may be appropriate to undertake macroscopic examination only, with the aim being to confirm chorionicity.
 The examination may be of limited value in this situation and may equally be undertaken in the delivery suite by an appropriately trained midwife or doctor.
-If this approach is taken, the clinician should refer the placenta to the pathology for assessment if they are uncertain of the chorionicity in the delivery suite.
-If the pregnancy has been affected by medical complications, the approach to examination should be the same as for singleton placentas.5
+If this approach is taken, the clinician should refer the placenta to the pathology for assessment if he/she is uncertain of the chorionicity in the delivery suite.
+If the pregnancy has been affected by medical complications, the approach to examination should be the same as for singleton placentas.